 Binomially, this beautiful leafy vegetable belongs to the Asteraceae or daisy family; in the genus, Cichorium.

 Scientific name: Cichorium intybus L.

 Photo courtesy: ilovebutter

-Radicchio is a perennial, small cabbage like plant.
-It prefers cool weather, supplanted with well draining, fertile, moisture rich soil.
+Radicchio is a perennial, small cabbage-like plant.
+It prefers cold weather, supplanted with well draining, fertile, moisture rich soil.
 The crop is ready to harvest after about 75-90 days after seedling.
-Hot weather and inadequate watering might results in small, dense, and bolting heads.
+Hot weather and inadequate watering might result in small, dense, and bolting heads.
 Well-grown radicchio features compact wine-red color leaves with prominent white veins, about the size of a romaine lettuce.

-Different cultivars of radicchio are grown generally by the name of Veneto provincial cities.
+Different cultivars of radicchio are generally grown by the name of Veneto provincial cities.
 Chioggia variety has compact, beet-red, bitter leaves.
-Treviso variety has been less pungent, long, conical, compactly arranged leaves.
-Radicchio variegate di Castlefranco is a hybrid between radicchio and endive (Cichorium endiva).
-Castlefranco has loose, mild flavor leaves.
-Verona is another non-heading type, and has red color, open leaves with broad white veins as in cabbage.
+Treviso variety feature long, conical, compactly arranged, less-pungent leaves.
+Radicchio variegate di Castelfranco is a hybrid between radicchio and endive (Cichorium endiva).
+Castelfranco has loose, mild flavor leaves.
+Verona is another non-heading type, and has red, open leaves with prominent white veins as in cabbage.

 Radicchio, like other chicory class of vegetables, is very low in calories.
 100 g fresh leaves carry just 23 calories.

 The bitter principle in the radicchio is lactucopicrin (intybin), a sesquiterpene lactone.
 Lactucopicrin is a potent anti-malarial agent and has a sedative and analgesic (painkiller) effect.